VertigoOne1/k8s/README_quick_single_node.md

-# Setup Kubernetes on a NUC/VM
+# Setup Kubernetes on a NUC

 ## Base

-Standard minimal Ubuntu focal, but it will work on yammy
+Standard minimal Ubuntu focal, but it will work on jammy

 Patched to latest as at 07/11/2022